 A.2.
-Measurable Project Tasks for FY 02 (October 2001 - September 2002)
+Measurable Project Tasks for FY01 (October 2000 - September 2001)

-October 2001:
+Oct./Nov.
+2000: -Local Perryville assistants will conduct stream surveys for coho salmon in Kametolook River, and report findings to

-- -Local Perryville assistants will conduct stream surveys for coho salmon in Kametolook River, and report findings to ADF&G. - -Two ADF&G personnel will travel to Perryville to work with PV assistants and conduct stream surveys of Kametolook River, capture adult coho salmon (assisted by 2 or 3 Perryville residents), and will place the salmon in holding pens until they are ripe.
-In addition, they will start or continue with stream surveys and genetic/ pathological work in local area river systems for FTP requirements to transport coho eggs and/or juvenile fish to Kametolook River and egg boxes.
+ADF&G.

--Consult with teachers and set up school aquarium and obtain school FTP.
+- -One ADF&G personnel will travel to Perryville to capture adult coho salmon (assisted by 2 or 3 Perryville assistants) and place in holding pens until salmon are ripe. - -ADF&G and PV assistant will conduct stream surveys of Kametolook River. - -Consult with teachers and set up school aquarium and obtain FTP. - -Perform maintenance of instream incubation system and school aquarium.

--Perform maintenance of instream incubation system and school aquarium.
+Nov./Dec.
+2000:

-November - December 2001:
+- -Two people (Jim McCullough ADF&G and Pillar Creek Hatchery Specialist and/or Lisa Scarbrough) travel to Perryville: - -Meet with Perryville personnel and conduct escapement surveys. - -Hatchery Specialist will conduct additional training for Perryville assistants and evaluate project/ make recommendations. - -Perform a coho salmon egg take, fertilize eggs, place in incubation boxes.

-- -Two ADF&G staff travel to Perryville to meet with Perryville personnel and conduct escapement surveys. - -Perform a coho salmon egg take (Kametolook and another nearby river if FTPs allows), fertilize eggs, place in incubation boxes. - -Sample salmon for genetic and pathology tests. - -Meet with school children and community to discuss project. - -Renew school aquarium FTP. - -Meet with Chignik RPT/CRAA and the Perryville SubsistenceWorkgroup to discuss the Kametolook Project.
+- -Sample salmon for genetic and pathology tests. - -Meet with school children and community to discuss project. - -Renew school aquarium FTP. - -Meet with Chignik RPT/ CRAA and the Perryville Subsistence Workgroup to discuss the Kametolook Project.